artomatiq/tweetie-bird/README.md

 ## Tweety Bird: The X-scape

-This project is a Twitter vs Elon Musk's X rivalry themed clone of the popular game Flappy Bird—developed using HTML, CSS and JavaScript.
+This project is a ——Twitter vs Elon Musk's X—— rivalry themed clone of the popular game Flappy Bird developed using HTML, CSS and JavaScript.

 It aims to replicate Flappy Bird's addictive gameplay of guiding a bird through a series of obstacles by tapping/pressing to keep it airborne.